 Rules and regulations are posted at site offices and must be observed by all guests and their visitors.

 Please be advised that smoking is prohibited in all enclosed facilities, including buildings owned, leased, or operated by the State or local governing authorities.
 This includes all lodge rooms & facilities, park cottages, group shelters, group lodges, group camps, Chattahoochee Bend Adirondack Campsites, Mistletoe Tent Cabin, Seminole Treehouse Camping, Watson Mill Log Cabin Bunkhouses and yurt camps.

 Pets are welcome at state parks and campgrounds if leashed (no longer than six feet) and accompanied by the owner at all times.
 Some dog-friendly cabins are available.
-Pets are not allowed in or around historic sites, lodges, group camps, swimming areas, or some trails at Panola Mountain and Tallulah Gorge.
-Pets are allowed only in select cottages with advance reservations and a fee.
+Pets are not allowed in or around historic site buildings, lodges, group camps, swimming areas, or some trails at Panola Mountain and Tallulah Gorge.
 Kennels are not available.
 Owners should clean up after pets.